AbrahamYelack/Automatic-AC-Control/README.md

 # Infrared Temperature-Controlled AC System

+## Overview

 This repository comprises Arduino code for managing an air conditioner (AC) based on room temperature through infrared (IR) signals.

+This code can be used in conjunction with an Arduino, IR Receiver/Emitter and DHT11 Temperature Sensor to control the state of any Air Conditioner.
+This brings practical value by efficiently managing energy consumption, reducing electricity costs, and enhancing user comfort.
+By automating the AC system based on temperature preferences, it ensures a consistent and comfortable environment without the need for constant manual adjustments.
+Suitable for both residential and commercial use, our project focuses on providing a straightforward and effective solution to optimize energy usage and improve overall convenience.

 The project involves two components:

 ## IR Signal Receiver (Receive_IR_Signal.c)
 Purpose: Captures unique IR signals from an AC remote using the IRLibRecvPCI library.